Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/metrics/metrics.md

 Accuracy is the number of correct predictions $X = \sum{(\hat{y} == y)}$, divided by the test set size $n$.

-We consider each prediction of the model as a Bernouilli trial, and the number of correct predictions $X$ is a random variable following a binomial law $Bin(n,p)$:
+We consider each prediction of the model as a Bernoulli trial, and the number of correct predictions $X$ is a random variable following a binomial law $Bin(n,p)$:

 - $n$ test set size
 - $p$ probability of success, that is prob to have a correct prediction $\hat{y} == y$